tom-daly/sp2013-bootstrap-nav/README.md

 2) Add the html snippet into the masterpage in the location you want the navigation to appear.

 3) Set properties in config variable.
-Located in the top of the javascript file you can enable/disable the session storage but setting the config value 'useCache' to either true or false.
+Located in the top of the javascript file you can enable/disable the session storage but setting the config value 'useCache' to either true or false. ** Note: useCache should be disable if you are not using a global navigation.
+If you want to have subsite level top navigation please disable the useCache **

 Optional: using Bootstrap CSS cause some conflicts from SharePoint.
 I've provided my typical file that helps to reset many of those unwanted effects.

 CHANGE LOG
 -----------
-v0.7 - changed top level node to be "span" if containing children nodes.
+v0.8 - update readme for useCache on subsites v0.7 - changed top level node to be "span" if containing children nodes.
 Removed global targetSelector field and using parameter passing.
 Added selectActiveNode to run after cache or fresh execution.
 Added navigationProvider configuration setting so that it could be flipped for either global nav or left navigation.
 Added sharepoint-bootstrap-resets.css.<br/>
 v0.6 - solved issue #3 - remove link for nodes with no url specified in SimpleUrl<br/>
 v0.5 - enhancements: changed unique key for each node to use a hash value of the title (allows targeting for css).
 Added browser caching w/ config value to enable/disable it.<br/>